 Have a Sweet Treat

 Ditch the pumpkin, pecan and apple pies and try something new this Thanksgiving.
 Make your way down to the French Quarter and enjoy the most perfectly powdered pastry in New Orleans - beignets!
-There’s no better place to get the than Cafe du Monde, where they’re serving them 24/7, even on Thanksgiving Day.
+There’s no better place to get them than Cafe du Monde, where they’re serving them everyday, even on Thanksgiving.

 Thanksgiving on the River

-Shake things up thing Thanksgiving and enjoy dinner on the Paddlewheeler Creole Queen as it rows along the Mississippi River.
+Shake things up this Thanksgiving and enjoy dinner on the Paddlewheeler Creole Queen as it rolls along the Mississippi River.
 Their spread includes traditional turkey, ham, mashed potatoes, Creole smothered greens, southern candied yams and much more.
 Your meal will come complete with a live jazz band performance.
 For more information or to book, visit here.

 Have a Craft Cocktail and Premium Cigar

-Whiskey & Sticks is a newly added Bayou Road favorite, perfect for game day shenanigans or just pure relaxation.
-Grab a group of close friends and celebrate the holiday with one of their specialty fall craft cocktails paired with a premium cigar while you unwind on Thanksgiving Day.
+Whiskey & Sticks is a Bayou Road favorite, perfect for game day shenanigans or just pure relaxation.
+Grab a friend and celebrate the holiday with one of their specialty fall craft cocktails paired with a premium cigar while you unwind on Thanksgiving Day.